ShironekoBen/superrt/README.md

 This is an experimental expansion chip for the Super Nintendo that adds real-time ray-tracing support to the console.
 You can find some more details in text form on my [website](https://www.shironekolabs.com/posts/superrt/) and in this [overview video](https://www.youtube.com/watch?v=2jee4tlakqo).

 This repository contains all of the source code for the chip and supporting tools.
-It's very much a "proof-of-concept" level implementation, lacking many features that would be desirable for any practical application beyond simple demos!
+It's very much a "proof-of-concept" level implementation, lacking many features that would be desirable for any practical application beyond simple demos.
-It's also "my first Verilog project", so the quality of the code is fairly suspect in places - please don't assume that anything I've done here represents any kind of best-practice (or is even a good idea...).
+It's also "my first Verilog project", so the quality of the code is fairly suspect in places - please don't assume that anything I've done here represents any kind of best practice (or is even a good idea...)!

 If you're looking to get this working then there are a number of steps involved, not least of which is building the necessary hardware.